Fort Bend Bail Bond Information and Frequently Asked Questions

 Arrested in Fort Bend County

-If arrested by any municipal police departments you may be taken to their station.
+If arrested by a municipal police department, you may be taken to their station.
 There you will be booked into that jail temporarily before being transported to the Fort Bend County Jail in Richmond.

-If arrested for tickets a Class C misdemeanor you may pay the fines or bond prior to being transported.
-However if the offense is a Class B misdemeanor or greater than you will not be bondable until booked into the Fort Bend County Jail in Richmond.
+If arrested for tickets, a Class C misdemeanor, you may pay the fines or bond prior to being transported.
+If the offense is a Class B misdemeanor or greater, you will not be bondable until booked into the Fort Bend County Jail in Richmond.

 Currently only the Bonding Division at the Sheriffs' Office can accept bonds for release.
-The problem is you must be booked in their jail before they can provide the required information to be typed on the bond.
+You must be booked in their jail before they can provide the required information to be typed on the bond.
 This may change in the future, but for now it is the only way.

-The time varies depending on many factors.
+The process time varies depending on many factors.
 Shift changes, magistrate hearings and heavy work loads all play a role.
-The clerks also have multiple responsibilities and are unaware of the events at the other end of the jail.
-Until they receive the paperwork information can not be obtained.

 What is a Bail Bond